Communities

 Question discussion scope

-#4: Post edited by user avatar qohelet‭ · 2020-11-19T15:38:06Z (over 3 years ago)
+#4: Post edited by user avatar qohelet‭ · 2020-11-19T15:38:06Z (about 4 years ago)

 • One of the concerns about allowing questions to ask for _any_ perspective when asking theological questions is that it can turn voting into a popularity contest and spark debate that generates more heat than light.